 International Boxing Federation Africa (IBF/AFICA) – SATURDAY 18 MAY, 2013, DAR ES SALAAM, TANZANIA – The battle for the “IBF Pan Pacific Jr. Welterweight” turned into the battle of the young Titans when two of the finest boxers’ one from Africa (Tanzania) Jonas Segu and the other one from South East Asia (Thailand) Patomsuk Pathompothong met at the city of Golden Palaces of Bangkok, Thailand 17 May, 2013.
+As the battle evolved and the fans had the taste of the art of “sweet science”, nobody has any doubt anymore that these two young Turks Jonas Segu and Patomsuk Pathompothong are the world champions’ materials.

 The rumble that was witness by millions of South East Asian or rather Indo-China, gave spectators they money worth as the young Turks dug deeper in their boxing resources to come up with matching techniques.
 It was the rumble worth watching and the TV audiences got what they were expecting from “pound for pound” boxing battle of the young Titians!
 As it is always customary in any tournament, the victory was given to champion Patomsuk Pathompothong albeit Jonas Segu’s masterly of the game quit after hurting his lethal hand in round 6!
 This would have been a match made in heaven as the two young Turks had similar strength, technics and were both “go-getter” types!